 - 2. Before entering into the work area, check that it is not under the prohibited zone. - 3.
 Wear the personal protective equipment before entering the processing line. - 4.
 After entering the working zone, check that required machineries are working properly. - 5.
-Before starting the machine, ensure that machines are plugged to the electric circuit properly.

-7. Ensure the first aid box is placed at the appropriate place and contains all the necessary medicines and equipment.
+Before starting the machine, ensure that machines are plugged to the electric circuit properly. - 6.
+Check if the tool box has the required tools for operations. - 7.
+Ensure the first aid box is placed at the appropriate place and contains all the necessary medicines and equipment.